LOG Pipeline User Manual¶

 directory.

-In the Guance workspace logs, select datakit logs, and in the log details page, you can see the fields and field values under "Attributes".
-These are the fields and field values displayed after log parsing.
+Under the LOG section in the Guance workspace, select the datakit logs, and in the log details page, you can see the fields and field values under "Attributes".
+These are the fields and field values displayed after the log parsing.
 For example:

 code: container/input.go:167